OnlyFans Fan Engagement: Build a Loyal, High-Spending Subscriber Base

 VIP Fans (Top 5-10%)

 These are your highest spenders and most loyal subscribers.
-They deserve the most personal attention: - Priority DM responses - Exclusive content previews - Personal check-ins - First access to new offerings - Recognition and appreciation
+They deserve the most personal attention — because they generate the most revenue and their continued engagement compounds:

 Active Fans (20-30%)